youwen5/web/README.md

 reproduction (i.e. having the Typst rendering engine output SVGs into the browser) of Typst documents in the web, consider [typst.ts](https://myriad-dreamin.github.io/typst.ts/).

-Apogee is right for you if you want to build a static, content focused site, with more complexity/customization than a simple book.

 Most development happens on the `dev` branch.